VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: VBench-2.0 Suite for Intrinsic Faithfulness

-\textbf{Event - Motion Order Understanding.} We evaluate whether models generate several actions or motions in the specified order.
+\textit{(3-c) Event - Motion Order Understanding.} We evaluate whether models generate several actions or motions in the specified order.
 We use the \textit{text description alignment} pipeline to measure whether the generated motion sequence matches the text prompt.
+Specifically, we first split the text prompt into two descriptions with action only in turn, then we obtain the video caption by VLM with an additional system prompt \textit{``Return the action order in video.
+Here is the template: `1. ; 2. .'''}.
+Then we assess whether both actions match the ground truth descriptions in turn; only when both actions match are they considered correct.
+This approach cleverly avoids the hallucination problem of LLM in order judgment.

-\textbf{Event - Human Interaction.} We assess whether two humans can interact (\eg, ``One person hands an object to another'') based on the text prompt.
-We use the \textit{text description alignment pipeline}.
+\textit{(3-d) Event - Human Interaction.} We assess whether two humans can interact (\eg ``One person hands an object to another'') based on the text prompt using \textit{text description alignment}.
+The system prompt for VLM is \textit{``Describe the human interaction in the video, following the template as [a person xx to another person.]''}.
+After converting the description into a standardized format, the LLM will determine whether the standardized description matches the ground truth.
+However, the wrong number of people may lead to interaction hallucinations in VLMs, such as treating situations with only one person as interactions between two individuals, so we pre-filter the video with wrong human number with another \textit{text description alignment} pipeline.
+Specifically, we obtain the dense description of the video with system prompt \textit{``Describe the video in detail''} and ask the LLM to determine whether the number of people mentioned in the video description is exactly one.